SjVer/Whack-a-Window/README.md

 ## Building

 The game should build fine on Windows using Visual Studio.
+The resulting executable should be located in the `bin/` directory.

 On Linux, a library or two might need to be installed first.
 Then, simply run `make whack-a-window`.
 The resulting binary should be located in the `bin/` directory.